vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

 ### Exercise 3: Add Edge Module to Edge Device

+When a new module instance is created by the IoT Edge runtime, it gets a corresponding module identity.
+The module identity is stored in IoT Hub, and is used as the addressing and security scope for all local and cloud communications for that module instance.
+In implementation, modules images exist as container images in a repository, and module instances are containers on devices.
+The only supported container engine for IoT Edge devices in production is Moby.

-In this exercise, you will add a Simulated Temperature Sensor as a custom IoT Edge Module, and deploy it to run on the IoT Edge Device.
+In this exercise, you will add a Simulated Temperature Sensor as a custom IoT Edge module, and deploy it to run on the IoT Edge Device.

 #### Task 1: Configure module for deployment